smartdatalake/simjoin/README.md

 $ java -jar target/simjoin-0.0.1-SNAPSHOT.jar -j <config_simjoin> -i <config_input> [OPTIONAL -q <config_query>]
 ```

-## Launching SimSearch as web service
+## Launching SimJoin as web service

 SimJoin also integrates a REST API and can be deployed as a web service application at a specific port (e.g., 8090) as follows:
 ```sh